osuka/js-multiplatform-game01/README.md

 # Launching the XCode (iOS, Mac) version

-* Make sure the game has been built, by running `grunt server`
+* Build the game using `grunt build:ios`
 * Open `proj.ios_mac/game01.xcodeproj`.

 Launch as usual.

 # Launching the Android version

+* Make sure you have a `python` interpreter available.
+* Make sure Android SDK and Android NDK are installed, and that `ANDROID_SDK_ROOT` and `NDK_ROOT` are defined.
-* Make sure the game has been built, by running `grunt server`
+* Build the game using `grunt build:android`
-* Build the native part of the Android application by running `python proj.android/build_native.py`
+* If using Eclipse:
   * Import `bower_components/cocos2d-x/cocos/2d` into your IDE.
 This will create the project `libcocos2dx`.
   * Import `proj.android` into your IDE.
 This will create the `game01` project.

-Launch as usual.
+  * Launch as Android Application from the IDE.
+* Of if you just want to use the command line
+  * Install on a device using `ant debug install` (needs `ant`)

+Optionally, choose the desired supported Android OS versions in properties for both projects.

 # Advanced